manan-luthra/manan-luthra.github.io/tess.md

 Leg 2: BEF  <br>
 Leg 3: AGH  <br>
 Leg 4: AIJ <br>
-Leg tips are always the letter that comes later in aphebetical order.
+Leg tips are always the letter that comes later in alphabetical order.
 A and B are points on the body.

 ## Tessellated leg design
 <img src="https://user-images.githubusercontent.com/105019328/216862691-cf6e7ac2-5306-44ae-84a6-d55ff7cecc62.jpg" height= "375" width= "650" >